reactiveui/website/input/docs/getting-started/index.md

 ---
 ReactiveUI is built on a reactive programming foundation and specifically implemented utilizing <a href="https://github.com/dotnet/reactive">Reactive Extensions</a>. <a href="http://reactivex.io/documentation/observable.html">Observables</a>, asynchronous data streams, are core to reactive programming and what makes ReactiveUI impressive.
 Dealing with Observables is a large part of working with ReactiveUI.
 Observables can represent one or more values over time.
 With Observables, a developer can apply LINQ like operations to mutate observable event streams and accomplish their goals more elegantly.
 Achieve more and worry less, ReactiveUI and the reactive programming model are a perfect choice for most UIs.

+> **Tip** To quickly get started, visit the <a href="https://reactiveui.net/docs/getting-started/installation/">Installation</a> page and install appropriate ReactiveUI packages.
+Platform-specific packages are required.
+This means your app won't perform as expected until you install the packages properly.

 A portable and maintainable codebase is important, especially in large-scale and cross-platform .NET implementations.
 The Model-View-ViewModel pattern, MVVM for short, helps achieve maintainability goals in .NET powered platforms, such as Windows Presentation Foundation, Universal Windows Platform, Xamarin Forms, and Avalonia UI.
 With MVVM, the Model represents services, data transfer objects and database entities related to the application domain.
 The View is the user interface and exposes elements for user interactions.
 Finally, the ViewModel encapsulates the logic that facilitates communication between the Model and the View.

 ReactiveUI allows you to combine the MVVM pattern with Reactive Programming using such features, as [WhenAnyValue](https://reactiveui.net/docs/handbook/when-any/), [ReactiveCommand](https://reactiveui.net/docs/handbook/commands/), [ObservableAsPropertyHelper](https://reactiveui.net/docs/handbook/oaph/), [Binding](https://reactiveui.net/docs/handbook/data-binding/) and [WhenActivated](https://reactiveui.net/docs/handbook/when-activated/).